Argentines vote in midterm trial by fire for President Fernandez

 Focus will be on the lower-house result in densely populated Buenos Aires province, a Peronist stronghold where a defeat for Fernandez's coalition would sting.
 There are key Senate races in provinces such as La Pampa, Chubut and Santa Fe.

-The vote starts at 8 a.m. with 127 seats in the Chamber of Deputies in play out of a total 257, and 24 Senate seats in eight provinces at stake.
+The vote opened at 8 a.m.
+(1100 GMT) with 127 seats in the Chamber of Deputies in play out of a total 257, and 24 Senate seats in eight provinces at stake.
+Polling stations will close around 6 p.m. with results starting to come in a few hours later.

 A major defeat would weaken Fernandez as pressure builds to strike a new deal with the International Monetary Fund to roll over $45 billion in debt payments the grains-producing country cannot make.
 It could spark a cabinet reshuffle as the primary defeat did and split the government between moderates and radicals.